Prague: 2011 census

-Even though the official population of Prague hovers around 1.3 million as of the 2011 census, the city's real population is much higher due to only 65% of its residents being marked as permanently living in the city.
+Even though the official population of Prague hovers around 1.3 million as of the 2011 census, the city's real population is much higher due to only 65% of its residents having registered in the city.
 Data taken from mobile phone movements around the city suggest that the real population of Prague is closer to 1.9 or 2.0 million, with an additional 300,000 to 400,000 commuters coming to the city on weekdays for work, education, or commerce.

-About 14% of the city’s inhabitants were born outside the Czech Republic, the highest proportion in the country.
+About 14% of the city's residents were born outside the Czech Republic, the highest ratio anywhere in the country.
 However, 64.8% of the city's population self-identified as ethnically Czech, which is slightly higher than the national average of 63.7%.
 Almost 29% of respondents declined to answer the question on ethnicity at all, so it may be assumed that the real percentage of ethnic Czechs in Prague is considerably higher.
 The largest ethnic minority are Slovaks, followed by Ukrainians and Russians.

 Prague's population is the oldest and best-educated in the country.
 It has the lowest proportion of children.
 Only 10.8% of census respondents claimed adherence to a religion; the majority of these were Roman Catholics.

 Historical population

-Development of the Prague population since 1378:
+Development of the Prague population since 1378 (since 1869 according to the censuses within the limits of present-day Prague):

+Foreign residents

+As of 31 March 2025, there were 351,734 foreign residents in Prague, of whom 132,170 had permanent residence in Prague.
+The following nationalities are the most numerous: